Blown-up toric surfaces with non-polyhedral effective cone: Arithmetic toric elliptic pairs of infinite order

 \begin{theorem} Consider Lang--Trotter polygons from Table~\ref{sdfsg} (numbered as in Table~\ref{tab:good}).
 We~list the root lattice $T$, the minimal equation of the elliptic curve~$C$, its Mordell-Weil group $C(\bQ)$ and $\rd(C)$.

 The set of non-polyhedral primes is infinite of positive density and includes primes under $2000$ from Table~\ref{sdfghjghjsg}.

 \end{theorem}

 \begin{proof} We first explain an outline of the argument and then proceed case-by-case.
 We compute the normal fan of $\Delta$ and the fan of the minimal resolution $\tilde\bP_\Delta$ of $\bP_\Delta$ using Computation~\ref{sdfvwefvwefv}.
 We use Computation~\ref{sfsvwefv} to compute the Zariski decomposition of $K_X+C$, which by Theorem~\ref{asfhadrhad} gives curves $C_1,\ldots,C_s$ contracted by the morphism to the minimal model $Y$, and the classes of proper transforms of these curves in $\tilde\bP_\Delta$.
-Whenever $\Delta$ has lattice width $m$ in horizontal and vertical directions, these curves include $1$-parameter subgroups $C_1=(y=1)$ and $C_2=(x=1)$.
+Whenever $\Delta$ has lattice width $m$ in horizontal and vertical directions, these curves include $1$-parameter subgroups $C_1=(v=1)$ and $C_2=(u=1)$.
 We~use Computation~\ref{efvwefvwef} to compute the root lattice $T$, $\Cl_0(Y)$, and the push-forward map to $\Cl_0(Y)$.
 Computation~\ref{asarsgwRG} gives the equation of the unique member $\Gamma$ of the linear system $\cL_\Delta(m)$ and its Newton polygon and Computation \ref{adfafgarg} shows that the proper transform $C$ of this curve in $X$ is an elliptic curve.
-It follows that $\Delta$ is Lang--Trotter.
 We use Computation~\ref{asdcvq} to compute the minimal equation of $C$, intersection points of $C$ with the toric boundary divisors, $\rd(C)$ and the images of roots in $\bE_8$.
-In the same Computation we apply Corollary~\ref{concrete} to test polyhedrality of specific primes from Table~\ref{sdfghjghjsg}.
+Reading off the Mordell-Weil group of $C$ from the LMFDB database~\cite{lmfdb}, we can deduce that $\Delta$ is Lang--Trotter.
+In the same Computation \ref{asdcvq}, we apply Corollary~\ref{concrete} to test polyhedrality of specific primes from Table~\ref{sdfghjghjsg}.
 Finally, we apply Lemma~\ref{qfvqefvefv} or Lemma~\ref{jhgfjhgf} to prove positive density of non-polyhedral primes. \end{proof}

 \begin{example} {\bf Polygon 19} has vertices

 The minimal resolution $\tilde\bP_\Delta$ has the fan from Figure~\ref{hgJGHVfhg}, where bold arrows indicate the fan of $\bP_\Delta$.
 Note that $\tilde\bP_\Delta$ has a toric map to $\bP^1\times\bP^1$ and proper transforms of $1$-parameter subgroups $C_1$, $C_2$ are preimages of rulings.
 Thus they have self-intersection $-1$ after blowing up $e$.
 The minimal resolution of $X$ contains the configuration of curves from the right of Figure~\ref{hgJGHVfhg} (toric boundary divisors and curves $C_1, C_2$).